justinsteffy/media-keys/readme.md

 What is this?
 =============

-Media Keys is a Chrome extension and a small app that allow you to dedicate the media keys (F7, F8, and F9) on a Mac keyboard to controlling web-based streaming services like [Grooveshark](http://grooveshark.com).
+Media Keys is a Chrome extension and a small app that allow you to dedicate the media keys (F7, F8, and F9) on a Mac keyboard to controlling web-based streaming services like [Grooveshark](http://grooveshark.com), [Rhapsody](http://www.rhapsody.com), and [Google Play Music](https://music.google.com).
 Thanks to [Boris Smus for the implementation idea of using WebSockets](http://smus.com/chrome-media-keys-revisited/).

 Still on the to-do list
 =======================